v-rgrace/Viva/Viva/glint/setup/preview-demo-reporting.md

 ms.topic: article
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 04/16/2024
+ms.date: 11/08/2024
 ---

 # Preview pre-launch demo data in Viva Glint reporting

 How do your employee attributes and potential survey responses look in Microsoft Viva Glint reporting?
-Previewing demo data enables admins to familiarize themselves with the Viva Glint dashboard.
+Previewing demo data enables Viva Glint Administrators to familiarize themselves with the Viva Glint dashboard.
 Previewing reporting also enables an understanding of how data file attributes appear in reporting scenarios.

-Demo surveys are available for engagement surveys only.
+Demo surveys are available for Recurring and Ad-Hoc survey types only.

->[!IMPORTANT]
+> [!IMPORTANT]
->Demo dashboards last for seven days only.
-Regenerate it to see it after seven days.
+> Demo dashboards last for seven days only.
+Follow report preview steps again to regenerate preview reports.

->[!CAUTION]
+> [!CAUTION]
 > Demo preview generation is limited to 3 times/day/program/user.
 Report generation requests queue up in the order that they’re requested across all surveys and users.

 ## Previewing demo data reports

->[!IMPORTANT]
+> [!IMPORTANT]
 > To ensure no unintended notifications are sent, Nudges or Team Conversations must be temporarily disabled before proceeding.

 1. From the Viva Glint admin dashboard, select the **Configuration symbol** and then **Survey Programs.**